-1.0 Overview of FluxEngine
+1.1 Overview of FluxEngine

-FluxEngine is a flexible open source toolbox that allows users to easily exploit Earth observation and model data, in combination with in situ data, to calculate air-sea gas fluxes (Shutler et al., 2016).
-It is available to download from http://github.com/oceanflux-ghg/FluxEngine.The toolbox uses plain text-format configuration files allowing the user to configure the input data sources, random noise or bias on input data, the temporal period for the analysis, the structure of the air-sea gas flux calculation and user-defined gas transfer velocity parameterisations.
-The calculation itself can be performed using fugacity, partial pressure or concentration data, via a user defined bulk formulation, including formulations that can account for vertical temperature gradients across the mass boundary layer, the very small layer at the surface over which gas exchange occurs.
-A full description of the differences between the different flux formulations is provided in Shutler et al. (2016) and Woolf et al. (2016).
-The formulation that enables vertical temperature and salinity gradients to be included allowing a more accurate gas flux calculation is described in detail by Woolf et al. (2016) and takes the generalised form of where F is the sea-to-air flux of a sparingly soluble gas G, k is the gas transfer velocity, α_S and α_W are the solubilities of the gas above and below the surface water interface and fG_A and fG_W are the respective fugacities.
-Here we use 'p' and 'f' prefixes to refer to partial pressure and fugacity of a gas, respectively.
+FluxEngine is a flexible open-source toolbox that allows users to easily exploit Earth observation and model data, in combination with in situ data, to calculate air-sea gas fluxes (Shutler et al., 2016).
+It is available to download from http://github.com/oceanflux-ghg/FluxEngine (last access: 6 December 2019).
+The toolbox uses plain-text configuration files, allowing the user to configure the input data sources, random noise or bias on input data, the temporal period for the analysis, the structure of the air-sea gas flux calculation, and user-defined gas transfer velocity parameterisations.
+The calculation itself can be performed using fugacity, partial pressure, or concentration data via a user-defined bulk formulation, including formulations that can account for vertical temperature gradients across the mass boundary layer, the very small layer at the surface over which gas exchange occurs.
+A full description of the differences between flux formulations is provided in Shutler et al. (2016) and Woolf et al. (2016).
+The formulation that enables vertical temperature and salinity gradients to be included, allowing a more accurate gas flux calculation is described in detail by Woolf et al. (2016) and takes the generalised form of where F is the sea-to-air flux of a sparingly soluble gas G, k is the gas transfer velocity, α_S and α_W are the solubilities of the gas above and below the surface water interface, and fG_A and fG_W represent the respective fugacities.
+Here we use "p" and "f" prefixes to refer to partial pressure and fugacity of a gas, respectively.
 Gas transfer velocity is driven by turbulence at ocean surface, caused by wind stress and wave breaking, amongst other processes.
-Because of the wide availability of high quality wind data products and the relative difficulty of directly measuring turbulence, it is commonplace to estimate k
+Because of the wide availability of high-quality wind data products and the relative difficulty of directly measuring turbulence, it is commonplace to estimate k using a statistical relationship with wind speed (e.g. Ho et al., 2006; Nightingale et al., 2000; Wanninkhof, 2014).